tainenko/tainenko.github.io/_drafts/2019-05-06-a-mind-from-number.md

 ---
 layout: post
-title:  "A mine from number"
+title:  "Reflection: A mind for numbers"
 author: tony
-categories: [ Reading ]
+categories: [ Reflection ]
-image:
+image: assets/images/maxresdefault.jpg
-tags: [Reading List, recommended Books, soft skill]
+tags: [Reading List, Reflection, recommended Books, soft skill]
 ---
 “An ingeniously accessible introduction to the science of human cognition—along with practical advice on how to think better.”
 —James Taranto, The Wall Street Journal